ppamorim/Dragger/README.md

 * [Pedro Paulo de Amorim][3]

-This was only possible because [Pedro Vicente Gómez Sánchez][4] helped me and I am very grateful for that .
-Thank U.
+This was only possible because [Pedro Vicente Gómez Sánchez][4] helped me and I am very grateful for that!
+Thank you. :)

 Developed By
 ------------